UdonSwap/router-sdk/README.md

 # Udonswap Router SDK

-This is the router sdk for routing swaps using Udonswap v2 and Udonswap v3.
+This is the router sdk for routing swaps.

 ## Running tests